IstvanGercsak/TheMonkees/README.md

 - Throughout this project I had to create a website for a band called The Monkees.
 As the website is a static (front-end only) website we have opportunity:
+    - Check the website on every device easily
+    - Navigate between the pages
     - Get information about their tour:
         - Where will be the next concerts
         - When will be the next concerts
-        - How many ticket is available
+        - How many ticket are available
     - Find information about the band members
     - Listen some sample song and watch video clips from the band
     - Send request for the band if We would like to invite them for our private party
     - Check the band's social sites
-    - Navigate between the pages
-    - Check the website on every device easily

 ## Mockups

-**Created with Balsamiq Mockups 3**
+**Created with [Balsamiq Mockups 3](https://balsamiq.com/) that is a user interface design tool**

 - **Home page**: